ebourmalo/feathers-mongoose-rest/README.md

 ## Why use this plugin?

-Keep your existing mongoose models and their advantages (with the constraints, validations and cascades) and use the power of feathersjs for simply creating rest services with a line of code.
+Keep your existing mongoose models and their advantages (with the constraints, validations and cascades) and use the power of feathersjs for simply creating rest services with a single line of code.
+Compatible with the latest versions of feathersjs (1.x)

 ## How to use it?